udondan/cdk-ec2-key-pair/README.md

 })
 ```

 The private key will be stored in AWS Secrets Manager.
-The secret name is prefixed with `ec2-private-key/`, so in this example it will be saved as `ec2-private-key/a-key-pair`.
+The secret name by default is prefixed with `ec2-private-key/`, so in this example it will be saved as `ec2-private-key/a-key-pair`.

 To download the private key via AWS cli you can run: